Investing can be intimidating especially with all the jargon thrown around. Capital gains! Efficient market hypothesis! Rate of return!

 Dividend imputation is a complex area of taxation, and if you’re not familiar with how it operates we’d strongly encourage you to read the ATO material on this topic, or to consult with a suitably qualified taxation professional.

 Distributions are most commonly associated with trusts, so it’s worthwhile talking about them first.

 A trust is a type of structure where legal ownership of trust assets reside with a Trustee, but those assets are held for the benefit of one or more other parties (beneficiaries).
 Trusts have been around for hundreds of years, and are a common alternative to forming a company.
 They are used extensively in the investing world, with managed funds being a form of trust where units are issued to investors in proportion to their share of ownership in the pool of trust assets.

 The vast majority of Exchange-Traded Funds operate as trusts, the difference being their units are listed on an exchange and are thus tradeable like company shares.
 Superannuation is another common form of trust used for investing purposes.

 When it comes to managed funds and ETFs, the Trustee is responsible for managing the assets of the trust, for collecting trust income and for administering, accounting for and paying out trust income to unitholders.
-These amounts are known as distributions.
+The trust income amounts paid to unitholders are known as distributions.

 The income might be in the form of dividends received by the Trust from shares it holds on your behalf, interest from cash and fixed interest investments, lease payments from properties held, or even distributions from investments in other trusts.

 As a general rule most trusts will provide their year end tax statements to unitholders within 6 – 8 weeks of the end of the financial year.
-Most provide some guidance on the various types, and amounts, of income that investors have to transcribe into their tax returns.
+Most trusts provide some guidance on the various types and amounts of income that investors have to transcribe into their tax returns.